 The impact we have on the environment as a business, is an important consideration for us.
-The collections we create are largely based on natural, sustainable and recycled materials made through a handmade process.
-We gather the waste leftover from other industries including; cotton from discarded t-shirts, leather, metals and glass as well as recycled saris.
+The products we create are largely based on natural, sustainable and recycled materials made through a handmade process.
+For many of our products Nkuku takes the waste materials leftover from other industries including; cotton from discarded t-shirts, leather, metals and glass as well as recycled saris.
 Recycling allows us to create new and beautiful products with less impact on our environment.

 Beyond our product collections, there are other areas of the business that contribute to our environmental footprint.
-We face a number of challenges and areas in which we need to improve, as a result we are constantly learning, evolving and improving.
-Our head office now has a policy of zero waste to landfill; we work with a local dedicated company to accomplish this.
+We face a number of challenges in which we need to improve, as a result we are constantly learning and evolving.
+For example our head office now has a policy of zero waste to landfill; we work with a local dedicated company to accomplish this.

 Packaging & Delivery

 We regularly re-evaluate our processes for shipping and delivery.
 One of our greatest challenges lies in the origins of many of our products.
-Our collections travel from different corners of the world including India, Indonesia and Vietnam.
-As a policy we ensure we sea freight and avoid air miles, and always utilise container space efficiently and to the maximum.
+Our products travel from different corners of the world including India, Indonesia and Vietnam.
+As a policy we ensure we sea freight and avoid air freight, and always utilise container space efficiently to minimise our environmental impact.

 A significant area we need to improve in, is packaging.
 Many of our collections are made from recycled glass, ceramics and other fragile materials, and we face a constant challenge to ensure the pieces are delivered safely and in one piece.